Gluing, Assembly, Quality Control, Inspection, Packaging, & Material Handling

-Action Plastics Inc. was established in 1981 with emphasis on customer service in the Injection Molding industry.
+Action Plastics Inc. was established in 1981 with emphasis on customer service in the custom injection molding industry.
 Entering their 33rd year of operations, the emphasis remains the same.
 Action Plastics molds products based on customer designs, primarily in the powersports and recreation, medical, and food and beverage sectors.

-They focused on automating jobs that were repetitive, time critical, flexible, or with a critical characteristic.
-The nature of the OB7 would facilitate a minimal set up time and change over.
-That way, they could easily relocate the OB7 within their facility to change from one job to another.
+They focused on automating jobs that were repetitive, time-critical, flexible, or with a critical characteristic.
+They needed a cobot solution that would facilitate a minimal setup time and change over.
+That way, they could easily relocate the cobot within their facility to change from one job to another.

-After doing extensive research on collaborative robots, they attended the Automate 2019 Tradeshow in Chicago, where they discovered Productive Robotics.
+While researching collaborative robots, Action Plastics attended the Automate 2019 Tradeshow in Chicago, where they discovered Productive Robotics.

-At the show, Action Plastics got a live demo of OB7 and saw how flexible it was due to its 7 axes (or joints).
-They experienced how to move the robot and teach it basic tasks.
-They saw how smooth and user friendly it was and determined that OB7 was the best fit cobot solution for their production.
+At the show, they got a live demo of OB7 and saw how flexible it was due to its 7 axes (or joints).
+They experienced how to move the robot and teach it basic tasks in minutes.
+Seeing how flexible, smooth user friendly it was, Action Plastics determined that OB7 was the best fit cobot solution for their production.

 Action Plastics rolled out OB7 on the production floor so operators could see it come to life, from the uncrating process through to the first simple tasks.
 After going through trials, playing around with it, and seeing that it would work safely alongside production team members, employees gained trust in OB7 and its capabilities.

 “Many were a little standoffish and not sure what to think at first.
-But as we started to roll it out and see it do new jobs, they're becoming more excited about what it can do.
-Team members are starting to come to us with new ideas and opportunities to do jobs that are boring or repetitive”, states Tad Orstad, Director of Operations.
+But as we started to roll it out and see it do new jobs, they become more excited about what it can do.
+Team members are starting to come to us with new ideas and opportunities to do jobs that are boring or repetitive,” shares Tad Orstad, Action Plastics director of operations.

 Setting up OB7 out of the box was straightforward.
 Action Plastics referred to the instruction manual and recalled what they learned at the tradeshow to teach it basic movements.
 OB7’s “No Programming” interface made job teaching simple and fast.
-They also designed their own custom table to set up jobs, making changeover between jobs take only a couple of minutes.
+They also designed their own custom table to set up jobs, making the changeover between jobs take only a couple of minutes.

 One of Action Plastics customers designed and market a novel combination plunger and drain snake.
-The customer would handle the assembly of their product after it is molded, faced a quality issue in the adhesive dispensing and final assembly processes.
-The issues involved adhesive getting into inner locations, resulting in bonding components that shouldn’t have been bonded, finished assemblies rejected because of adhesive on the outside finished surfaces and embedded fingerprints on these outside surfaces, and missed or too little adhesive in the many lip and pin joints.
+The customer would handle the assembly of its product after it was molded.
+They faced a quality issue in the adhesive dispensing and final assembly processes.
+The issues involved adhesive getting into inner locations, resulting in bonding components that shouldn’t be bonded, finished assemblies being rejected because of excessive adhesive, embedded fingerprints on the outside finished surfaces, and insufficient adhesive in the many lip and pin joints.

-“The flexibility really showed when we got it, set it up, and started playing around with it.
-Our initial idea took a quick right turn and we ended up using OB7 for something else – a new turnkey solution, actually,” states Tad Orstad, Director of Operations.
+“The flexibility really showed when we got OB7, set it up, and started playing around with it.
+Our initial idea took a quick evolution and we ended up using OB7 for something else – a new turnkey solution, actually,” explains Orstad.

 By maximizing the benefit of OB7’s flexibility and 7-axis maneuverability, Action Plastics was able to teach it to automate several different processes for one job.
-It also freed up the operator to focus on just loading the injection molding press.
-Simply giving OB7 a “love tap”, OB7 would start dispensing and bring the two halves together.
+OB7 also freed up the operator to focus on the critical molding processes.
+Simply giving OB7 a “love tap,” OB7 would start dispensing and bring the two halves together.

-By automating these processes, Action Plastics successfully addressed their customers’ issues and provided them with a complete finished product, at a much more competitive finished good price to our customer, than could have been achieved with other methodologies.
+Automating these processes with OB7 allowed Action Plastics to successfully address their customers’ issues.
+They provided them with a complete finished product at a much more competitive finished good price than could have been achieved with other methodologies.

 VISUAL INSPECTION AND PACKAGING FOR MEDICAL APPLICATION

-Another opportunity for OB7 was in a medical application for a translucent filter housing.
+Action Plastics saw another opportunity for OB7 in a medical application for a translucent filter housing.
 This process required an operator to perform a 100% visual inspection, checking for bubbles or impurities within the molded component.
 Running three shifts five days a week, there were inherently inconsistencies between the different operators and shifts.

-Utilizing OB7 to automate the visual inspection and packaging process allowed Action Plastics to increase inspection consistency, throughput and opened up labor availability for the operator.
+Utilizing OB7 to automate the visual inspection and packaging process allowed Action Plastics to increase inspection consistency and throughput and opened up labor availability for the operator.

 MATERIAL HANDLING AND MOLDING PROCESS CONTROL

-Action Plastics found other ways to use OB7 to handle jobs in non-ideal environments as well.
-In one application, a touch free hand soap or sanitizer dispenser, parts are molded with a short cycle time and high number of cavities, then go through a cooling water bath to chill the product.
-Historically, an operator would perform the time critical cooling and transfer process.
+Action Plastics found other ways to use OB7 to handle jobs in time sensitive non-ideal environments as well.
+In one application, a touch free hand soap or sanitizer dispenser, parts are molded with a short cycle time and high number of cavities, then go through a cooling water bath to chill.
+Historically, an operator would perform the time-critical cooling and transfer process.

-Action Plastics used OB7 to automate the material handling, and send the product through the cool water bath.
-By doing so, the operator no longer had to go through the water tanks, and instead could focus on other more critical tasks associated with this particular molded component within disease control market.
+Action Plastics used OB7 to automate the material handling and send the product through the cool water bath.
+By doing so, the operator no longer had to go through the water tanks, and instead could focus on other more critical tasks associated with this complex and tight tolerance molded component.

-Action Plastics utilized collaborative robots as a way to create a more dynamic and diverse workplace.
-Freeing up operators from monotonous tasks opens the door to more cross training and flexibility in production.
-Letting OB7 handle monotonous tasks allows their operators to not necessarily be dedicated to a particular job or a range of jobs.
-Production team members can instead focus on handling other jobs that require more skill and knowledge.
+Action Plastics utilized collaborative robots as a way to create a more dynamic workplace.
+Freeing up operators from monotonous tasks opened the door to more cross-training and flexibility in production.
+Operators could now go beyond the restrictions of a particular job or a range of jobs and focus on handling other jobs that require more skill and knowledge.

-“We see areas where we are either struggling quality wise or retaining talented team members because some jobs are quite monotonous, or in some cases really hot or noisy.
-It allows us to put operators in no more challenging jobs and build their skill sets, ” states Tad Orstad, Director of Operations.
+“We see areas where we are either struggling quality-wise or in retaining talented team members because some jobs are quite monotonous, or in some cases really hot or noisy.
+It allows us to put operators in more challenging jobs and build their skill sets, ” says Orstad.